-Biden speaks to Black teen shot after mistakenly knocking on wrong door
+Biden invites Ralph Yarl to Oval Office when he’s recovered

-Ralph Yarl: Biden speaks to Black teenager shot after mistakenly knocking on wrong door
+Biden invites Ralph Yarl, Black teenager shot after knocking on wrong door, to visit Oval Office

-White House says the president ‘shared his hope for a swift recovery’ for the boy
+‘No parent should have to worry that their kid will be shot after ringing the wrong doorbell.
+We’ve got to keep up the fight against gun violence’

 Ralph Yarl: Teenager ‘shot by homeowner’ after going to wrong house to pick up siblings